-Powerful athletes race head-to-head on a beautiful 9-lane course in narrow high-speed canoes and kayaks.
-Olympic Flatwater Sprint Racing combines grace, power, fitness, exact paddling mechanics, and amazing mental strength in three distances – 200m, 500m, 1000m.
+Powerful athletes race head-to-head on a beautiful 9-lane course in narrow, high-speed canoes and kayaks.
+Olympic Flatwater Sprint Racing combines grace, power, fitness, exact paddling mechanics, and tremendous mental strength in three distances – 200m, 500m, and 1000m.
 First introduced in the 1924 Paris Olympic Games, Canoe/Kayak Sprint became a full medal sport in the 1936 Berlin Olympics.
-Together with Slalom, Canoe/Kayak represents the 4th largest Olympic sport with 16 events: 12 in Sprint, and 4 in Slalom.
+Sprint Canoe/Kayak represents one of the largest Olympic sports with 10 events.

 Athletes are seated and use a paddle with a blade at each end in Kayak events while racing in one-person (K1), two-person (K2), and four-person (K4) boats.
 Canoe events, in single (C1) and double (C2), are characterized by a single-bladed paddle and are raced from the powerful high-knee position.
 C4s are also raced at the annual World Championships.

 The USA has won 7 Gold, 4 Silver, and 6 Bronze Olympic Medals in Sprint.
 Nevin Harrison (pictured above) is the current Olympic and World Champion in C1 200, making her the World’s Fastest Women in a Canoe.
 For complete Olympic Canoeing Results please see these Race Archives.